unmaya/Girder/README.md

 * [Portfolio](http://fredmaya.com)

 # Setup / Requirements
+You can use Girder without Sass (plain css) but a lot of useful tools would be missing.

+### just Css
+1. Include [girder.css](https://github.com/unmaya/Girder/blob/master/girder.css) in your project.

+2. Use the layout classes in your HTML to infinitely nest and splice content on your app as needed.
+[More examples and usage](http://ghost.fredmaya.com/getting-started-with-girder/).

+### Using Sass / Scss
 Copy the Sass folder from this Repo.
 Or [download the source and example files](https://github.com/unmaya/Girder/archive/master.zip).
 You only need two things, the main settings file and the modules folder (everything else is optional):

 *	**girder.scss**